Balochi literature: History

 Several introductory works on Balochi oral literature, mostly in Urdu have published since 1970, History of Balochi language and literature by Syed Zahoor Shah Hashmi 1986, History of Balochi language and literature by Shir Mohammad Mari in 1973 and Balochi literature: Its history, its continuity by Panah Baloch in 2016.

+Systematic literary production in Balochi did not begin until around 1950 in Pakistan, where most Balochi publications still originate.
+Smaller amounts have also been printed in some Middle Eastern countries and India.
+In 1979, printing in Balochi began on a modest scale in Iran and Kabul.

 After The Iranian revolution in 1979, Baloch educators and writers published papers such as "Makoran", "Kokar" and "Rozhnaee" in Balochi language for the first time in Iran.

 Nawai Watan is a Balochi-language newspaper published in Quetta, Balochistan, Pakistan.

 In 1875, Mansel Longworth Dames took great interest in the scientific study and collection of Baloch poems and songs, and for the first time in 1881, he presented examples of them in an article titled "A Sketch of the Northern Balochi Language".

+Writing System and History

+The written tradition of Balochi is relatively recent.
+The earliest attempts to write Balochi date back to the 19th century, when the British introduced a Latin-based alphabet for the language.
+Following Pakistan's independence in 1947, Baloch scholars shifted to the Perso-Arabic script.
+Nowadays, a modified version of the Urdu script is the most common writing system for Balochi, although no official standardization has been established.

+The earliest known example of Balochi in written form is a 19th-century manuscript currently preserved in the British Museum.